D4mianWayne/Alfred/README.md

+This tool has been depreceated, it is in active development for new makeover.

 # Alfred

 Alfred is a penetration testing toolkit while introduces the user to commonly used and handy tools that are used in pentesting and CTFs.